 Did you already read the first part of my Hanoi travel for good story?
-Then you already know that I was invited to go on a G Adventures National Geographic tour to explore its charity arm, Planeterra as a luxury travel advisor with a certification in Sustainability and Responsible Tourism.
-And you know that this Hanoi Vietnam story is all about food, sustainability, and #GlobalLocal.
+Then you already know that G Adventures invited me as a sustainable luxury travel advisor to go on the National Geographic tour to explore its charity arm, Planeterra.
+This Hanoi Vietnam story is all about food, sustainability, and #GlobalLocal.
+Don’t miss out and read the full story of changing young people’s lives by providing unique travel experience to global travelers in Hanoi.

 Zoom Zoom’s success story is not everybody’s story.